botble/lara-mag-docs/installation.md

 ## Install locally or in VPS

+- Delete folder `/vendor/botble` then run `composer install` to install vendor packages.

 - Create `.env` file from `.env-example` and update your configuration.

 - Using sample data:
     - Import database from `database.sql`.

 - Don't use sample data:
-    - Run `composer install` to install vendor packages.

     - Run `php artisan migrate` to create database structure.